 Transformed African Green Monkey Kidney Fibroblast Cells (COS-7 Line)

-In the digital image featured above, the mitochondria present in a culture of COS-7 kidney fibroblasts are easily observable due to staining with MitoTracker Deep Red 633 (pseudocolored yellow).
-The filamentous actin and cell nuclei present in the culture, which were respectively labeled with Alexa Fluor 488 conjugated to phalloidin (green) and SYTOX Orange (red), are also readily apparent.
+An adherent culture of COS-7 African green monkey kidney fibroblast cells was immunofluorescently labeled with primary anti-tubulin mouse monoclonal antibodies followed by goat anti-mouse Fab fragments conjugated to Cy2, targeting microtubules.
+The cells were simultaneously stained for the cytoskeletal filamentous actin network with Alexa Fluor 568 conjugated to phalloidin, and for DNA with DAPI.
 Images were recorded in grayscale with a Hamamatsu ORCA-AG camera system coupled to an Olympus BX-51 microscope equipped with bandpass emission fluorescence filter optical blocks provided by Semrock.
 During the processing stage, individual image channels were pseudocolored with RGB values corresponding to each of the fluorophore emission spectral profiles.